Mephi78/obsidian-help-de/de/Obsidian Sync/Status-Symbole und Benachrichtigungen.md

 2. The sync subscription was inactive for over 30 days, causing the remote vault to be removed.
 3. The subscription was canceled or refunded, resulting in the remote vault's deletion.

-In these cases, you'll need to [[Set up Obsidian Sync#Disconnect from a remote vault|disconnect from the remote vault]] and [[Set up Obsidian Sync#Create a new remote vault|create a new remote vault]], ensuring your local data is preserved.
+In these cases, you'll need to [[Obsidian Sync einrichten#Verbindung zu Remote-Vault trennen|disconnect from the remote vault]] and [[Obsidian Sync einrichten#Neuen Remote-Vault erstellen|create a new remote vault]], ensuring your local data is preserved.

 **Your subscription to Obsidian sync has expired.**
 Your account is now in a fully expired status as we were unable to process the payment on file.